Green Communities

 On-site solar Solar-ready roof only Solar-ready roof only Required for mixed-fuel homes (min 4kW); optional for all-electric

-EV wiring 10% of parking spaces 20% of spaces + 1 per home 20% of spaces + 1 per home
+EV-ready wiring 10% of parking spaces (multifamily) 20% of spaces, or 1 per home (single family & duplex) 20% of spaces, or 1 per home (single family & duplex)

-Applies to existing homes No No No
+Forces changes to existing homes No No No

 # of MA communities ~50 (shrinking) 243 58